 11. Subsequent Events

-The Foundation has evaluated subsequent events for the period from December 31, 2021 through June 7, 2022, the date the consolidated financial statements were available to be issued, and determined there are no other items to disclose other than those below:
+The Foundation has evaluated subsequent events for the period from December 31, 2022 through June 9, 2023, the date the consolidated financial statements were available to be issued, and determined there are no other items to disclose.